dzehirov/miniproject/Section - 6 Definitions of Terms for Mini-Project 2.md

 #### Unit testing, a testing technique using which individual modules are tested to determine if there are any issues by the developer himself.

 ### 11. Constructor
 A constructor in Python is used for instantiating an object.
 The task of a constructor is to initialize, or assign values to, the data members of the class when an object of class is created.
-The default constructor declaration starts with "def__init__(self)" and is followed by the body of the constructor.
+The default constructor declaration starts with ***"def__init__(self)"*** and is followed by the body of the constructor.
 Constructors are always called when an object is created.
 The figure below shows an example of a constructor that is part of a class, along with some other elements mentioned above like method and class.

 ![Constructor Image](https://github.com/tejranu/miniproject/blob/master/Images/Constructor.PNG)

 ### 12. Factory
+Factory, or the Factory Method, is used when we do not know what kind of objects we want to create in advance.
+Some objects can be created *only* at the time of execution after a user requests it.
+With the Factory Method, a class is able to defer instantiation to subclasses contained in the main class.

 ### 13. Decorator
+Decorators are a powerful tool in Python because they allow the user to modify the behavior of a function or class.
+They can allow programmers to wrap one function in order to extend the behavior of another wrapped function without permanently changing it.
+Essentially, functions are taken as the argument into another function and then called inside the wrapper function.

 ### 14. Extend Class